Characters of the Overwatch franchise: Pharah

-Pharah, real name Fareeha Amari (فريحة أمري), is an Egyptian security officer.
+Pharah, real name Fareeha Amari (فريحة أمري), is an Egyptian security officer and the daughter of Ana Amari.
 She wears the Raptora Mark VI, a jetpack-equipped combat suit, and wields a Rocket Launcher as her primary weapon.
 She has a Wedjat (Eye of Horus) tattoo around her right eye.
-Her abilities are Concussive Blast, a rocket with powerful knockback but no damage, and Jump Jets, a quick jetpack-assisted vertical ascension comparable to a rocket jump.
+Her abilities are Concussive Blast, a rocket with powerful knockback and damages enemies.
+And Jump Jets, a quick jetpack-assisted vertical ascension comparable to a rocket jump, this also restores half of her fuel.
+She also has Jet Dash which is a horizontal boost.
 Her passive ability allows her to Hover in the air, which is paired well with her Jump Jets ability.
 Pharah's ultimate ability is Barrage, where she fires a continuous stream of small air-to-ground rockets at targets, while she is frozen still in place.

-Fareeha Amari is the daughter of Ana Amari, one of the founding members of Overwatch.
-She served as an officer in the Egyptian Army and aspired to follow in her mother's footsteps, but Overwatch was disbanded before she could join its ranks.
-After leaving the army, Pharah took a job with Helix Security International, a private security firm contracted to protect an artificial intelligence facility below the Giza Plateau.

-Pharah is a solid attacker able to consistently maintain pressure on the enemy team.
-Her rocket launcher allows her to hold chokepoints or lay out suppressive fire onto objectives both in offense and defense, and her vertical agility renders her out of reach for characters reliant on close-range fighting.
-Her Concussion Blast disrupts enemy formations, and in the hands of a skilled player it can be used to score environmental kills.
-Pharah is a good match with Mercy, whose Guardian Angel ability allows both of them to fly alongside each other; this tactic is often called "Pharmercy".
-Pharah is vulnerable against long-range oriented characters, especially those wielding hitscan weapons, such as Widowmaker or Cassidy.

 Pharah is voiced by Jen Cohn.
+In June 2023, as part of Pride Month, Blizzard affirmed that Pharah was written as a lesbian, made more explicit with updates to the game.